 Up to 80 percent of new moms experience the baby blues, and about 10 to 20 percent will experience more severe postpartum depression or anxiety.
 Remember you’re not alone.
-It’s okay to get help.
+Getting help is okay.

 When It’s All Said And Done

 Many moms struggle during breastfeeding.
-In fact, if this is happening to you, you’ve joined a pretty big club.
+If this is happening to you, you’ve joined a pretty big club.